 So how do I like using the CL?
 That’s the important question, isn’t it?
 And I like it, maybe more so than the SL, in fact, it’s convinced me that Leica is trying to create a serious system for serious photographers in the CL.
 There’s some small issues, such as AF having difficulty focussing up close or the too easy to move wheels on the top of of the CL, but it’s fun and when you get it right, the images are very nice.

 If you’re not having fun shooting your camera, why do you use that camera?
 I don’t use the SL for anything but lens tests anymore.
 It’s just not fun.
 The CL, on the other hand, is a blast.
-I think it’s quite possible that if Oskar Barnack were alive and making photographs today, this may very well be the camera he’d use.
+I think it’s quite possible that if Oskar Barnack were alive and making photographs today, this may very well be a camera he’d use.
 It feels to me as though it’s a digital version of my Leica IIIf, and that my friends, is a wonderful thing.
 FP